Date of Award

 Universities and colleges - Appalachian Region - Faculty - Attitudes.

 Patnaik, Sumeeta, "A Descriptive Study of Multicultural Sensitivity at Two Rural Higher Education Institution Settings through a Survey of those Institutions' Faculty" (2012).
 Theses, Dissertations and Capstones.
-Paper 213.
+213.